nindaba/seke-delivery/README.md

 ### `/tracking`

-This service will keep status of the package, by consuming tracking topic and check the route of the package and send notifications to the customer
+This service will keep status of the package, by consuming tracking topic and checking the route entries of the package

+finally sending notifications to the subscribed address

-* it will create tracking number as soon as the order is paid and It will keep the package details
+* it will create tracking number as soon as the order is paid, and It will keep the package details
 * The tracking topic will be with messages form each publisher that will be used for notification and updating the processes
 * they will be steps for delivering a package, which means this service will try to track those steps